mykelalvis/FT/Traveller/WORKING/Mongoose/Secrets of the Ancients.md

 Poad finds the prison intensely boring.
 He knows that the Imperial Navy does not trust him and that he will never be given another assignment or allowed to leave

 - at least, not without having his memories chemically scrubbed.
-He has tried to curry favour with Warden Hawberk by suggesting they use information from prisoners to advance the warden's political ambitions but, so far, Hawberk has resisted.
+He has tried to curry favor with Warden Hawberk by suggesting they use information from prisoners to advance the warden's political ambitions but, so far, Hawberk has resisted.
 Poad entertains himself by sneaking down to B deck and talking to prisoners in the hopes of picking up useful gossip.

 - Poad is an ambitious little toad.
 He has given up on his naval career; if the Travellers bribe him with promises of vast wealth or Ancients technology, he may well help them escape.